-Girl, I’ve been there.
-When you first come out of the closet, other lesbians can seem as elusive as fairies and mythical creatures.
+My friend, I’ve been there.
+When you first come out of the closet, other lesbians can seem as elusive as fairies and unicorns.
 Although you know in your heart of hearts that they exist, finding them seems like an impossible task.

-But do not despair, my dear rookie.
-There are, in fact, far more of us than you might expect.
-It’s simply a case of putting yourself out there.
 If you feel safe doing so, I suggest coming out to as many people as you can.
 Because with each person you tell, there is the possibility that they know somebody who bats for the same team.
 At best, you find a date.
-Or even better, you find a wing woman.
+Or even better, you find a wing partner.
 Always a bonus when it comes to lesbian dating.

 4. Prepare for Your First Time

 Yes, I’m talking about $ex.
 It might seem premature since you’re yet even to date another woman, but there’s no harm in getting to know the basics.

 Again, many newbie lesbians (myself included) assume that because they are jumping into bed with another woman, it automatically grants them $exual goddess status.
 When, unfortunately, that’s not the case!

 Honestly, your first lesbian $exual encounter is likely to be messy and awkward.
 But if you take some time to prepare, I promise it will all run a lot more smoothly.